Ph.D., Biology, University of Rochester (1985)

 Current Lab Members:

 Nicole Flanagan.
 Ph..D. student.
-Research project – collateral antibiotic susceptibility in Burkholderia multivorans.
+Research project – identify and characterize collateral antibiotic susceptibility networks in Burkholderia multivorans.

 Logan Kavanaugh.
 M. S. student.
-Research project – identification of mutations responsible for collateral antibiotic susceptibility in Burkholderia multivorans.
+Research project – identify mutations responsible for collateral antibiotic susceptibility in Burkholderia multivorans.

 Saravanan Neelakantan.
 Undergraduate Research student.
 Research project – collateral antibiotic susceptibility in Burkholderia multivorans.